 Most consumers are willing to provide their email address when booking accommodation online in order to receive a confirmation email.
 Therefore, properties that offer direct online bookings on their website are probably already collecting customer email addresses via their online booking engine — a process made even more seamless when the online booking engine is directly integrated with their property management system (PMS) so that direct online booking and guest data is automatically recorded in the PMS.

 When bookings come through third parties, the property might not always receive the guest’s email address, but this doesn’t mean you should give up on guests with blank email fields.
-Front desk agents can politely ask for email addresses during check-in or check-out, telling guests they’d like to send them discounts for future stays or to pass to a friend.
-Or offer to email guests their check-out receipt instead of printing one.
+Front desk agents can politely ask for email addresses during check-in or check-out, telling guests they’d like to send them discounts for future stays or to pass along to a friend.
+Or offer to email guests their check-in/out receipt instead of printing one.
 Properties with a loyalty program can gather email addresses (and other guest data) by inviting guests to join.

 Customers are more likely to share their email address if there’s something in it for them.